imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

   In the next section below, we provide a test script to confirm the version numbers on your system.

+- Tensor Flow and Keras

+   First install Tensorflow.
+Follow the instructions provide [here](https://www.tensorflow.org/install/) for your platform.
+Once you have completed that, please type `pip install keras`.
+Depending on your setup, this last command may have to be executed under `sudo` (that is, `sudo pip install keras`)

 - Jupyter